Jerusalem

 Practical Notes

-- Shabbat (Friday sunset through Saturday night) significantly affects service availability in West Jerusalem: many restaurants, shops, and public transport stop.
+Shabbat (Friday sunset through Saturday night) significantly affects West Jerusalem: many restaurants, shops, and public transport stop.
 The Old City and East Jerusalem operate normally.
-Plan meals and transport in advance if visiting over Friday to Saturday.
+Security at major sites includes bag checks and metal detectors; allow extra time.